Opening gallery...

 Both the engines are very punchy.
 The 1.5 TSI probably the fastest in its segment.

 Six airbags, ESC, ABS, a multi-collision brake, brake disc wiping, tyre pressure deflation warning, hill hold control, and ISOFIX child seat anchors are among the safety features available on the Volkswagen Virtus.
 Rear parking sensors, a reversing camera, automatic headlamps, and automatic wipers are also included.
-The car has not been tested as per the Global NCAP standards
+Also, the sedan has been credited with 5 stars in the Global NCAP crash test safety ratings.

 Summary

-The Virtus is loaded with a host of Safety features .
-However it hasn’t been tested by GNCAP.
+The Virtus is loaded with a host of Safety features along with a 5-star GNCAP crash safety rating.

 Virtus safety specifications: